 Key Insight

-This is a principle that experienced real estate operators understand well: systems matter more than aesthetics.
-Surface-level improvements are visible and emotionally satisfying, but buyers (and their inspectors) are evaluating the bones of the house.
+This is a principle that experienced real estate operators know well: systems matter more than aesthetics.
+Inspectors find systems problems.
+Surface improvements are visible and emotionally satisfying, but buyers are ultimately evaluating the bones of the house.
 A strategic renovation focuses on the things that actually move the needle — and avoids spending money on improvements that look good but don't return their cost at closing.

 Questions to Ask Before Committing to Renovation

-• What is the realistic as-is sale price for this property in its current condition?
+• What is the realistic as-is sale price in current condition?

 • What would the sale price likely be after the planned renovation?